jsm28/matholymp-py/docs/online-registration.rst

 (:guilabel:`Add Language`).

-Create the country (:guilabel:`Add Country`), including uploading a (PNG) flag image.
+Create the country (:guilabel:`Add Country`), including uploading a (PNG) flag image (if a flag is available from a previous year in the static site, and ``matholymp_static_site_directory`` in :file:`extensions/config.ini` points to the static site directory, that flag will be reused automatically).
 If you specify a contact email address (not used for any other country) when creating the country, or when subsequently editing it, a registration system account will be created automatically for that country and details of it will be sent to that person and the registration system administrator.
 Otherwise, or if more than one account is needed for a country, you can create a registration system account manually.
 (To do so, create a user account, specifying that country as its country, choosing a password for that user and assigning it roles ``User,Register``.
 Send details of that user and password to the appropriate contact for that country; they are only sent out automatically for users that are created automatically by specifying a contact email address when creating or editing a country.)

 Once the participating countries have been added, it's appropriate to link to the registration system from the static site.
 Set